Angeline Quinto: 2017–present: I Can See Your Voice and 10Q

-Quinto released her fourth studio album, @LoveAngelineQuinto, on January 26, 2017.
+Quinto recorded her fourth studio album, @LoveAngelineQuinto in the second half of 2016, and the album was officially released on January 26, 2017.
 Besides Jonathan Manalo, she worked with new producers and songwriters, including Yeng Constantino and Marlon Barnuevo.
 She received writing credits for one of the tracks "Para Bang, Para Lang" ("It's Like, It's Just").
 The Philippine Daily Inquirer opined that the album emphasized Quinto's "subtlety" and grown-up perspectives.
 Quinto worked with Joel Lamangan for the second time on the romantic comedy-drama Foolish Love (2017), in which she played a woman desperate to find companionship.
 Portraying a single and independent persona, she has said that certain aspects of her character's life mirrored her own.
 Isah Red of the Manila Standard wrote, "[Quinto] has evolved into a daring performer who met the demands of her character without reservations."
 Pablo Tariman of The Philippine Star labelled the film "light and breezy", and lauded Quinto's inherently spontaneous performance.
 She then served as one of the main panelists on the first season of the music game show I Can See Your Voice, based on the original South Korean show.
 In November 2017, Quinto had a guest role in the action drama series Ang Probinsyano.
 The following year, she collaborated with Kyla, KZ Tandingan, and Yeng Constantino for a concert with American vocal harmony group Boyz II Men at the Araneta Coliseum.
 Quinto then returned as a panelist on the second season of I Can See Your Voice in August 2019.